Aberration-optimized electro-optic time lens with a tunable aperture: Mathematical modeling of time aperture and phase error analysis

-where $\alpha \in (0, 1]$.
+where $\alpha \in (0, 1)$.

-We demand the time lens to be centered at $t = 0$, and pass through the edges of the time aperture on the modulating sinusoidal phase, as illustrated in Fig.~\ref{fig:chirpApprox}.
-Now we find the equation of the unique quadratic function passing through these three points, resembling Eq.~\eqref{eq:timelensing}, which gives the chirp rate,
+We require that the time lens be centered at $t = 0$ and pass through the edges of the time aperture, following the modulating sinusoidal phase, as depicted in Fig.~\ref{fig:chirpApprox}.
+Next, we derive the equation of the unique quadratic function that intersects these three points, similar to Eq.~\eqref{eq:timelensing}, which provides the chirp rate,

 In the limit of vanishing aperture parameter